What Happens in the New Birth?

 In verse 6, Jesus says, “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”
 The flesh does have a kind of life.
 Every human being is living flesh.
 But not every human being is living spirit.
 To be a living spirit, or to have spiritual life, Jesus says, we must be “born of the Spirit.”
 Flesh gives rise to one kind of life.
 The Spirit gives rise to another kind of life.
 If we don’t have this second kind, we will not see the kingdom of God.

-By the Spirit, In Jesus
+By the Spirit, in Jesus

 Then as we closed last time, we noticed two very important things: the relationship of the new birth to Jesus and the relationship of the new birth to faith.
 Jesus said, “I am the way, and the truth, and the life” (John 14:6).
 The apostle John said, “God gave us eternal life, and this life is in his Son.
-Whoever has the Son has life; whoever does not have the Son of God does not have life” (1 John 5:11-12).
-So on the one hand, the new life we need is “in the Son”—Jesus is that life.
+Whoever has the Son has life; whoever does not have the Son of God does not have life” (1 John 5:11–12).
+So on the one hand, the new life we need is “in the Son” — Jesus is that life.
 If you have him, you have new spiritual, eternal life.
 And on the other hand, in John 6:63, Jesus says, “It is the Spirit who gives life.”
 And unless you are born of the Spirit, you cannot enter the kingdom of God (John 3:5).

 So we have life by being connected with the Son of God who is our life, and we have that life by the work of the Spirit.
 We concluded, therefore, that the work of the Spirit in regeneration is to impart new life to us by uniting us to Christ.
-The way John Calvin says it is: “The Holy Spirit is the bond by which Christ effectually unites us to himself” (Institutes, III, 1, 1).
+The way John Calvin says it is: “The Holy Spirit is the bond by which Christ effectually unites us to himself” (Institutes, 3.1.1).

 United with Jesus Through Faith

 And then we made the connection to faith like this.
 John 20:31 says, “These are written so that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in his name.”
 And 1 John 5:4 says, “Everyone who has been born of God overcomes the world.
-And this is the victory that has overcome the world—our faith.”
-Born of God—the key to victory.
-Faith—the key to victory.
+And this is the victory that has overcome the world — our faith.”
+Born of God — the key to victory.
+Faith — the key to victory.
 Because faith is the way we experience being born of God.
-So we summed the entire message last week like this: In the new birth, the Holy Spirit supernaturally gives us new spiritual life by connecting us with Jesus Christ through faith.
+So we summed the entire message last week like this: in the new birth, the Holy Spirit supernaturally gives us new spiritual life by connecting us with Jesus Christ through faith.

 New Birth: A New Creation, Not Improving the Old